VIB-PSB/ksrates/docs/configuration.rst

 transparently falls back to reading/writing the original Ks TSV files instead — an analysis will still complete, just without the shared-database benefit for that run.

+The server requires every client to authenticate, since the port it listens on is reachable by any job on the cluster network, not just *ksrates* ones.
+This needs no setup on the user's side: the launch script generates a signing key the first time it runs (kept in ``paralog_ks_sqld_keys`` next to the database, untouched on later restarts) and writes the matching access token as the address file's second line, right below the ``host:port`` line.
+Every *ksrates* client reads both lines from the same file it already needed for the server's address, so there is no separate token to configure or keep track of.

 Guidelines to set the maximum number of outgroups per rate-adjustment
 ---------------------------------------------------------------------